brendasjahrial/brendasjahrial.com/src/work/nandos.md

 ---

 Most people know them for peri-peri and chips.
-But less know the fact that they were the first restaurant group in Europe to have an approved Science Based Target.
-NandoAs a brand and business, they've always stood for more than just chicken and chips.
+But Nando's have ambitions to be a force for good.
+Not only are they the first restaurant group in Europe to have an approved Science Based Target, but they also

 **The brief was to develop a sustainability-focused content strategy for Nando's.
 How does a fast food brand establish itself as a force for good?**